thrust::binary_search#

 T – is comparable to

-.StrictWeakOrdering – is a model of Strict Weak Ordering.
+ForwardIterator'svalue_type.StrictWeakOrdering – is a model of Strict Weak Ordering.

 - Returns:

-if an equivalent element exists in[first, last)
+trueif an equivalent element exists in[first, last), otherwisefalse.

-binary_search(exec, first, last, values_first, values_last, result)
+binary_search(exec, first, last, values_first, values_last, result)#

 -